 Merit-based increases in base salary for all of our continuing executive officers, other than our CEO, are approved by our compensation committee based upon a recommendation from our CEO.
-Any merit-based increase in base salary for our CEO is based upon an assessment of his performance by our compensation committee, input from the chair of our board and a review by our compensation committee of the base salaries of chief executive officers in our peer group.
+Any merit-based increase in base salary for our CEO is based upon an assessment of his performance by our compensation committee and a review by our compensation committee of the base salaries of chief executive officers in our peer group.
+Beginning with the year-end 2019 compensation review, our compensation committee will recommend any changes to our CEO's base salary to our board for review and approval.

-During the first quarter of 2019, our compensation committee approved increases for 2019 base salary for our CEO and each of our other NEOs, effective as of March 1, 2019, as reflected below, based upon the company's performance against the corporate goals, as well as each NEO's individual contribution to the achievement of those corporate goals, and a review by our compensation committee of the base salaries of comparable NEOs in our 2018 peer group.
-The annual increases for Drs.
-Maraganore and Greenstreet address a gap in their base salaries relative to the market median.
+During the first quarter of 2020, our compensation committee approved increases for 2020 base salary for each of our NEOs other than our CEO, and recommended a base salary increase for our CEO to our board for approval, which our board approved.
+These increases, reflected below, were effective as of March 1, 2020 and were based upon the company's performance against the corporate goals, as well as each NEO's individual contribution to the achievement of those corporate goals, and a review by our compensation committee of the base salaries of comparable NEOs in our 2019 peer group.
+The annual increase for Dr. Maraganore partially addresses a significant gap in his base salary relative to the market median.
+Our compensation committee intends to continue to assess Dr. Maraganore's base salary and further adjust it as necessary in future years to address this gap.

-The table below sets forth the 2019 and 2018 base salaries, in dollars, and the adjustment to base salaries, as a percentage, for each of our NEOs:
+The table below sets forth the 2020 and 2019 base salaries, in dollars, and the adjustment to base salaries, as a percentage, for each of our NEOs: